RHRA COVID-19 Dashboard

 Please refer to the COVID-19 dashboard for daily updates on active and resolved outbreaks, and staff and resident cases and associated deaths as reported by licensed retirement homes.

 There are over 770 licensed retirement homes in Ontario.
-As of February 22, 2021, 5 per cent (5.3%) of Ontario retirement homes have reported an active outbreak.
-Forty-eight per cent (47.93%) of Ontario’s licensed retirement homes have not reported a COVID-19 outbreak during the pandemic.
+As of October 11, 2021, less than 1 per cent (0.64%) of Ontario retirement homes have reported an active outbreak.
+Forty-four per cent (44.22%) of Ontario’s licensed retirement homes have not reported a COVID-19 outbreak during the pandemic.

 Disclaimer The data and analysis included on this site are intended for general information and guidance on matters of public interest and of interest to the reader, who accepts full responsibility for its use.
 The data and analysis are provided with the understanding that the Retirement Homes Regulatory Authority (RHRA) is not herein engaged in rendering any form of professional advice or service.
 The RHRA has worked to ensure the accuracy of the data included on this site.
 However, the RHRA relies on data provided to it by outside parties, and it cannot guarantee the accuracy of it or of any analysis based thereon.
 The RHRA makes no express or implied warranty regarding the accuracy, adequacy, completeness, or reliability of the information on this site.
 The RHRA provides this information on an “AS IS” basis, and it assumes no responsibility or liability for any errors, omissions, loss, damage, or results arising from this site and/or the use of any data or analysis contained on this site.
 If the user has obtained this information from a source other than the RHRA, the user must be aware that electronic data can be altered subsequent to its original distribution.
 Where links exist on this site that connect to third-party websites, RHRA has not verified the contents of such third-party sites and does not endorse, warrant, promote or recommend any information, services or products, that may be provided or accessed through those websites.
 If you have any questions regarding this information, please contact RHRA by email at firstname.lastname@example.org or by telephone at 1-855-275-7472.